gustav-evensson/notice.js/README.md

 ### Using the vanilla JS version

 1. Copy the notice folder containing the notice.js and notice.css files.
-2. Import the files in your HTML file.(Make sure to import the script at the end of the body tag)
+2. Import the files in your HTML file.
+3. Add a div with the id of "notice-container".(Optionally add classes to customize position and styling, see customizations).

+<code><div id="notice-container" class="top-center"></div></code>

+4. Now you can use the createNotice() function anywhere in your code to send a notification.